nemo0622/pokeemerald-expansion/Seaglass README.md

     - Cross-gen evolutions have also been added, up to Gen 9!
     - Pokémon use modified USUM movesets when applicable
     - Almost all Pokémon have recieved some changes!
 From slight stat changes to new types, each Pokémon should feel more unique to use
+    - Additional available Pokémon: Spiky-Ear Pichu and the Tinkaton line (details on obtaining in documentation)
 - Party-wide EXP Share, with soft level caps to balance this change
     - This is *NOT* a "difficulty hack"!
 These changes just cut down on some grind while still keeping a good balance
     - Soft level cap allows for you to reach the gym leader's max, then halves exp gain for the next few levels, then cuts it more